 Set in a secret garden at the heart of a 32-hectare forest, Aman Kyoto lies at the foot of Mount Hidari Daimonji, a stone’s throw from Kyoto’s golden Kinkaku-ji Temple and 16 other UNESCO World Heritage Sites.
 A tranquil Aman Spa offers onsen, while serene restaurants overlook this verdant world apart.
 Spacious and light-filled, the resort’s 26 latticed rooms pay contemporary homage to the traditional Japanese ryokan inn, each framing spectacular natural surroundings.

-Rise in the early morning for a visit to Jogai Market under the guidance of a top chef.
+Rise in the early morning for a visit to the famous Jogai Market.
 Jogai is the outer market area surrounding the famous Tsukiji Market.
 A variety of produce, freshly caught seafood, and kitchenware are sold here.
 The market is also home to some of the finest hand-forged steel kitchen knife craftsmen in Japan, if you wish to make a purchase.

 THE ART OF SUSHI

 Master the art of sushi making under the expert guidance of a fifth-generation sushi chef.
 Learn how to prepare sushi’s basic rice with rice vinegar, slice various fish and vegetable ingredients, and roll, cut and display the pieces, before enjoying your own (as well as your professional instructor’s) creations for lunch.